zsparal/api-documentation/source/reference/v2/mandates-api/create-mandate.rst

 --------
 ``201`` ``application/json; charset=utf-8``

-A mandate object is returned, as described in :ref:`Get mandate <v2/mandates-get>`.
+A mandate object is returned, as described in :doc:`Get mandate </reference/v2/mandates-api/get-mandate>`.

 Example
 -------